hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/writings_prose_and_poems/1301_the_plague_manifesto.md

 grace of the Mother, monetary help will also be possible.

-— N. B. In order to remove the fear of the epidemic, you should sing Nâma Sankirtanam \[the name of the Lord\] every evening and in every locality.
+— N. B. In order to remove the fear of the epidemic, you should sing Nāma Sankirtanam \[the name of the Lord\] every evening and in every locality.

 [→](one_circle_more.htm)